mz3r0/small-bang/odin-recipes/README.md

-# The Odin Project
+# The Odin Project > Foundations - Proj #1.

-## Foundations Course - Project 1.
 Recipes

 For the Recipes assignment I sourced some recipes from the internet and approached HTML structure of the recipe instructions in two ways, using an unordered list `<ul>` when the steps are simple and a `<dl>` for more organized, detailed steps.